Class Tools — Grade Converter (Treasures of Tavuros)

 Importing grades manually

-After your students have completed a test, quiz, assignment, or any other kind of graded activity, to reward them with Experience Points:
+After your students have completed a test, quiz, assignment, or any other kind of graded activity, to reward them with Experience Points for their grade.
+Here's how:

-- In the class you're completed the assignment, click the toolbox Class Tools icon in the sidebar
+- In the class you've completed the assignment, click the toolbox Class Tools icon in the sidebar

 - Select the Grade Converter (Treasures of Tavuros)